kmausolf/learning-react/README.md

 This is the first time we've passed props to a component in React.
 What are props?
 In short, they're values you can pass down to your components.
 If you pass DogCard a `dog` prop in `Museum.js`, that object will be accessible from the DogCard component.
 For an example of passing props, take a look toward the bottom of DogCard, where I pass the CardButton component various props.

-VERY IMPORTANT: Be sure to assign every HTML element/component you generate from a map function a uniqe `key` prop.
+VERY IMPORTANT: When we create components via a function like `map`, we say that they are dynamically generated.
+As such, they require a key.
+Be sure to assign every HTML element/component you generate from a map function a uniqe `key` prop.
 React needs this to be able to detect which components need to update.
 Assign `dog.id` to the `key` prop.

 ## Challenge #2